-Curriculum: Autumn Term 2017
+Curriculum: Autumn Term 2018

-In Maths, we are learning about
+In Maths, we are learning:

 - Number and Place Value